 A P Hedges became the managing director following the retirement of his father in around 1901.
 A P Hedges was a man guided by his Wesleyan Methodist faith, and served as a lay preacher.
 He was elected as a Liberal Member of Parliament for Tunbridge in Kent from 1906 -1910.

-Benson & Hedges held a Royal Warrant to supply Edward VII by 1906.
+Benson & Hedges received a Royal Warrant from Edward VII in 1906.

 Benson & Hedges was converted into a public company with a share capital of £120,000 in 1910 in order to fund the expansion of the London and Montreal businesses.